Living in Beverly Hills - Here's What it's Like [Insider's Guide]

 Beverly Hills Gateway

 Head north of The Flats to find the entry points to Benedict and Coldwater Canyons.
 These main roads start drivers on a gradual climb, deeper into the Santa Monica Mountains.
 While this portion of Beverly Hills is primarily residential, the iconic Beverly Hills Hotel (A.K.A. the Pink Palace) sits just off Sunset across from Will Rogers Memorial Park.
 The banana leaf wallpaper, Polo Lounge, bungalows and poolside cabanas create a winning combination of opulence and casual comfort.
 Greystone Mansion is the last noteworthy public attraction before motorists make it fully into the hillside - a Tudor Revival mansion and notable filming location (Batman & Robin, The Big Lebowski, The Dirty Dozen to name a few), the park grounds are open to the public daily.
 In 1928, the time it was built, it was the most expensive home in California.
+Homes in Beverly Hills Gateway are among the most expensive in Los Angeles County.

 Just northeast of the Greystone Mansion sits Trousdale Estates, an enclave known for its high concentration of Modern and Mid Century Modern luxury homes.
 The natural setting (plenty of trees and lush landscaping) creates a relaxed vibe.
 When residents aren’t admiring the vegetation and architecture, they can gaze across the L.A.
 Basin; the neighborhood is positioned for gorgeous city views.
 Trousdale Estates sits within the City of Beverly Hills.